This guide covers RabbitMQ installation on Windows. It focuses on the two recommended installation options:

 and more.
 These topics are covered in more details in the rest of documentation guides.

-A separate companion guide covers known Windows-specific issues and ways to mitigate them.
+A separate companion guide covers known Windows Configuration and ways to mitigate them.

 RabbitMQ packages are distributed via Chocolatey.
 New releases can take a while (sometimes weeks) to get through approvals, so this option is not guaranteed to provide the latest release.
 It does, however, manage the required dependencies.